BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/rules_manual/latest_faq.md

 **Q: In Legolas' Deadly Shot special rule, does the 'so long as he has the Infantry keyword' caveat apply only to the 'not suffering the -1 penalty To Hit for Moving and Shooting' part of the rule, or also to the 'being allowed to make shooting attacks whilst Engaged in Combat' part of the rule?
 (Armies of The Hobbit, p.64)**

 A: This caveat only applies to the not suffering the -1 penalty To Hit for Moving and Shooting.
 Legolas may still make shooting attacks whilst Engaged in Combat if he is mounted.
-HOBBIT™

 ---